gunjan01/Grattify/README.md

 # Grattify

-A Github utility that gratifies open source collabration.
+A Github webhook that gratifies open source collabration by automatically sending thank you messages the moment an issue or pull request is opened on a repository.